Last Updated on

 E. What is the optimal air pressure for a soccer ball?

-The optimal air pressure for the majority of soccer balls lies in the range of 6 to 8 pounds per square inch.
+The optimal air pressure for the majority of balls lies in the range of 6 to 8 pounds per square inch.

 Buying a soccer ball is no joke!